scholaempirica/drat/README.md

 install.packages("reschola")
 ```

-even though the `reschola` package is not on CRAN.
+without any prior commands, even though the `reschola` package is not on CRAN.

 This may be preferable to using e.g. `remotes::install_github("scholaempirica/reschola")` since you